jpablomartinez/brick_project/README.md

 2. [ ] Add lifecycle in game
 3. [ ] Add smooth transition between background songs
 4. [ ] Add audio when screen is restarting

-## Release ⏳

-**Brick Project** will soon be available on the **Google Play Store** for Android devices.
-We are also working to release it on the **App Store** for iOS devices in the near future (only license is missing).
-Get ready to enjoy hours of classic gaming fun right at your fingertips!